Last updated on: February 14th, 2023

 -

-- 14 days have expired since the child is found alive or since circumstances changed and it no longer seemed probable that the disappearance/death of the child was the result of a crime;
+- 14 days have expired since the child was found alive or since circumstances changed and it no longer seemed probable that the disappearance/death of the child was the result of a crime;

 - The child is found dead in case of disappearance.